puppetlabs/puppet-docs/source/puppet/5.0/modules_installing.markdown

 {:.concept}
 ## About `puppet module`

-The [Puppet Forge][forge] is a repository of modules written both by Puppet and by the Puppet user community.
-These modules solve a wide variety of problems, and using them can save you time and effort.

-The `puppet module` command provides an interface for managing modules from the Forge.
+The `puppet module` command provides an interface for managing modules from the Puppet Forge.
 Its interface is similar to several common package managers (such as `gem`, `apt-get`, or `yum`).
 You can use the `puppet module` command to search for, install, and manage modules.

 > **Important:** If you are using [Code Manager][code_mgr] or [r10k][r10k], do not use the `puppet module` command to install or manage modules.
 Instead, use a [Puppetfile][puppetfile] to manage modules in your environments.
 In particular, note that Code Manager purges modules that were installed to the live code directory with the `puppet module` command.